ker0olos/might-cli/README.md

 ## Usage

-You need a config file and a tests file.

 `
 npx might
 `

-The CLI will create them for you and walk you through the rest.
+will walk you through all the stuff you need to setup.